joumenharzli/angular-seed/README.md

 - Supports styleUrls ( including less/sass/css into ts files )
 - Automatic injection and minification of CSS & JS files
 - You can test with karma and jasmin and generate blank spec
+- Test coverage ( remapped to TS )
 - Gulp for tasks running
 - Yarn for dependency management
 - Html minification